engageintellect/cook/README.md

 ./pocketbase serve
 ```

 Go to [http://localhost:8080](http://localhost:8080) to see the Pocketbase dashboard.
-From there, you can import the schema from the `/pb/pb_schema.json` file in the "import collections" tab in the settings menu.
+From there, you can import the schema from the `/pb/pb_schema.json` file in the root of this repository by using the "import collections" tab in the settings menu.

 ### Client Setup